What is NetLogger?

-Netlogger is written and maintained by N1HWQ.
-The use of Netlogger by OMISS is 'unofficial' in nature.
+The use of NetLogger by OMISS is 'unofficial' in nature.
 OMISS does not endorse, recommend, prefer, or require the use of any logging program, system, or method.
 OMISS does not have access to the program source code to fix bugs.
-Please report suspected program bugs to the Author.

 What if I need Help?